SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 // Handle the caught exception
 }
 ```
-- **Catch** blocks can be used multiple times to process different exception types.
+Use the **Catch** blocks multiple times to process different exception types.

 **Example:**